Mont d'Ambin Base Tunnel: History

 During 2002, reconnaissance work commenced on the French side.
 Initially, access points were excavated at Modane; excavations commenced in Saint-Martin-de-la-Porte during 2003, and at La Praz two years later.
 During 2011, excavations in support of the survey work started on the Italian side at La Maddalena.
-Between 2016 and 2017, while full-rate construction of the tunnel had not officially commenced, a 9 km reconnaissance gallery had been tunneled from Saint Martin de la Porte towards Italy; it was bored along the intended axis of the South tube of the tunnel and was driven at its final diameter.
+Between 2016 and 2017, while full-rate construction of the tunnel had not officially commenced, a 9 km reconnaissance gallery had been tunnelled from Saint Martin de la Porte towards Italy; it was bored along the intended axis of the South tube of the tunnel and was driven at its final diameter.
 It will comprise the first eight percent of the tunnel's final length.

 During September 2016, it was announced that France and Italy had reached a mutual agreement for the construction of the tunnel.
-Furthermore, the tunnel has been approved and part-financed by the European Union, which has stated its intention to finance 40% of the tunnel construction costs, and has indicated its willingness to increase its contribution to 55%, as well as to help fund its French accesses if those go beyond mere adaptations of the existing infrastructure.
+Furthermore, the tunnel has been approved and part-financed by the European Union, which has stated its intention to finance 40 % of the tunnel construction costs, and has indicated its willingness to increase its contribution to 55 %, as well as to help fund its French accesses if those go beyond mere adaptations of the existing infrastructure.
 In January 2017, a treaty was ratified between the two countries, confirming the project's approval.

 During March 2019, the Italian government issued a formal request for proposals (RFP) for the construction of the French portion of the base tunnel; in July 2019, a second RFP was released for the Italian portion of the tunnel.
 During July 2020, it was announced that a consortium headed by the French civil engineering firm Vinci Construction Grands Projets had been awarded a contract for the construction of several major elements of tunnel, including four Avrieux shafts of up to 500 m depth, and the conventional excavation of multiple galleries and seven caverns at the foot of the Villarodin Bourget–Modane decline.

 All four of the access tunnels, three in France and one in Italy, have been completed and work began in early 2019 on the artificial tunnel that will be the entrance to the base tunnel on the French side.